jjwebstuff/jjwebstuff/README.md

 ##Changes from the Previous Method##

 This is a change from the previous methods we used.
-Now each sitew ill have its own repository .
+Now each site will have its own repository.